vLeov/php-chess/docs/convert-board-to-mp4.md

-# Convert Board to MP4 Video
+# Convert Board to MP4

 ✨ Text-based PGN movetexts can be easily converted to MP4, a widely-used video format which comes in handy for pausing the games.